 - Other: Spiritual concerns, body image/food preoccupation, healthy lifestyle choices, minor alcohol and drug use concerns, sexual assault, discrimination and oppression

-Students whose mental health needs cannot be met within short-term counseling or who require a particular type of service not offered at CAPS, need to meet with a clinician more than once a week, or need to be assessed for or prescribed psychotropic medication are referred to community resources.
-Students may be referred to resources and services outside of CAPS on or off campus after the initial intake or during the course of treatment at CAPS (e.g., if factors indicating a need for services CAPS can't provide become apparent during or after the intake assessment).
+Students whose mental health needs cannot be met with short-term psychotherapy or who require a particular type of service not offered at CAPS, require a meeting with a clinician once per week or more, or require assessment for or the prescription of psychotropic medication will be referred to resources outside of the university.
+Students may be referred to resources and services outside of CAPS on or off campus after the initial intake or during the course of treatment at CAPS (e.g., if factors indicating a need for such services become apparent during or after the intake assessment).

-Concerns best served in the community are those requiring seeing a therapist once a week or more or seeing a therapist for more than 8 to 12 counseling sessions, and/or concerns that require comprehensive or specialized services; these commonly include the following:
+Concerns best served in the professional community outside of the university are those requiring visits with a therapist once per week or more or requiring more than 8 to 12 psychotherapy sessions and/or concerns that require comprehensive or specialized services, including but not limited to the following:

 - History of multiple psychiatric hospitalizations